From the Carlitz exponential to Drinfeld modular forms: The Carlitz module and its exponential

 \subsection{A factorization property for the Carlitz exponential}

 In Corollary \ref{exactsequence}, we described the Weierstrass product expansion of the entire function $\exp_C:\CC_\infty\rightarrow\CC_\infty$.
-We now look again at $\exp_C$ as a formal series of $\CC_\infty[[\tau]]$ and we provide it with another product expansion, this time in $\CC_\infty[[\tau]]$; see Proposition \ref{prod-facto}.
+We now look again at $\exp_C$ as a formal series and we provide it with another product expansion, this time in $\CC_\infty[[\tau]]$; see Proposition \ref{prod-facto}.
+This result is implicit in Carlitz's \cite[(1.03), (1.04) and (5.01)]{CAR}.
 The function we factorise is not $\exp_C$ but a related one: so that